Will AI ever ... feel?

 Yeah, if I were a gambling man, you know, I would identify with the biological point of view because I do not think that a system that is made of metal and silicon with no biological component, with no processes that we associate with living systems, can be conscious.

-That being said, though, I take the possibility and the moral urgency of potential AI consciousness really seriously, and I still think we should be acting as if AI could be conscious because fundamentally we don't know.
+And I still think we should be acting as if AI could be conscious because fundamentally we don't know.

-So why is something like consciousness such a potentially urgent question?
+so why is something like consciousness such a potentially urgent question?

 That's in a minute.